|Researched by||Dr Heidi Tillin & Dr Harvey Tyler-Walters||Refereed by||This information is not refereed|

 The small littorinids Littorina saxatilis and Littorina neglecta are ovoviviparous, releasing miniature adults.
 Therefore, local recruitment is probably good, whereas long distance recruitment is probably poor.
 The interstitial bivalve Lasaea adansoni also broods its eggs, releasing miniature adults.
 However, Martel & Chia (1991b) reported bysso-pelagic or mucus rafting in small bivalves and gastropods in the intertidal, and suggested that drifting may be an effective mean of dispersal at the local scale, even for species that produce miniature adult offspring.
 The gastropod Rissoa parva lays eggs capsules, from which hatch veliger larvae with a prolonged pelagic life and potentially good dispersal capability (Fish & Fish, 1996).

 |Depth Range||Lower shore|

 |Water clarity preferences||No information|

-|Limiting Nutrients||No information found|
+|Limiting Nutrients||No information|

-|Salinity||Full (30-40 psu)|
+|Salinity preferences||Full (30-40 psu)|

-|Biological Zone||Lower eulittoral|
+|Biological zone preferences||Lower eulittoral|

-|Tidal||Moderately Strong 1 to 3 knots (0.5-1.5 m/sec.), Very Weak (negligible), Weak < 1 knot (<0.5 m/sec.)|
+|Tidal strength preferences||Moderately Strong 1 to 3 knots (0.5-1.5 m/sec.), Very Weak (negligible), Weak < 1 knot (<0.5 m/sec.)|

-|Wave||Exposed, Moderately exposed, Very exposed|
+|Wave exposure preferences||Exposed, Moderately exposed, Very exposed|

 |Other preferences||Wave exposed conditions|